LeBombusP/LeBombusP-Website/README.md

 ## License

-MIT - If for some reason you want to use this garbage code feel free to do so.
+ISC - If for some reason you want to use this garbage code feel free to do so.